Female comics creators: Webcomics

 Many female comic creators have found their fame in webcomics and later published hard copies of their work, such as Kate Beaton for Hark!
 A Vagrant!, and Allie Brosh's Hyperbole and a Half.
 Others, like Emily Carroll (known for the webcomic His Face All Red) went on to work on other multimedia projects, such as Carroll's Gone Home.

-Female webcomic artists include writers and illustrators such as Kate Leth (Canadian), Danielle Corsetto, Ramsey Beyer, Lucy Knisley, Abby Howard, Madeleine Flores (Adventure Time), Dorothy Gambrell, Liz Prince, and Erika Moen, who worked with Grace Ellis and ND Stevenson on the popular alternative print series Lumberjanes.
+Female webcomic artists include writers and illustrators such as Kate Leth (Canadian), Mary Cagle, Danielle Corsetto, Ramsey Beyer, Lucy Knisley, Abby Howard, Madeleine Flores (Adventure Time), Dorothy Gambrell, Liz Prince, and Erika Moen, who worked with Grace Ellis and ND Stevenson on the popular alternative print series Lumberjanes.

 Asia

 Countries with a large percentage of female comics creators include Japan and South Korea.

 Japan

 The first significant female manga artist was Machiko Hasegawa, creator of the family-oriented Sazae-san, which launched in 1946 in the newspaper Asahi Shimbun.
 It ran for several decades.

 Comics intended for girls (shoujo manga) have had a long history in Japan.
 They grew out of lifestyle magazines directed at girls and teenagers in the early 20th century.
 These magazines featured romantic short stories and fashionable illustrations, supervised by male editorial staff.

 In 1953 the "God of Manga" Osamu Tezuka published his classic Princess Knight, with a longer, more complex storyline and a gender ambiguous protagonist.
 This manga was a great influence on many Japanese women creators.

 The long-running monthly magazines Ribon and Nakayoshi appeared in the 1950s, and the weeklies Shojo Friend and Margaret appeared in 1963.
 Most of these early comics were written by men such as Tetsuya Chiba, Mitsuteru Yokoyama and Fujio Akatsuka.
 They failed to attract a wide readership.

 In the 1960s, Yoshiko Nishitani created works featuring glamorous teen girls in lead roles, with once-taboo romances as a central theme.
 This helped pave the way for a great wave in the late-1960s to early-1970s when a loose connection of women, later given the name year 24 group, merged Tezuka's "story manga" narratives with the romantic art style from the girls' lifestyle magazines and, in the process, revolutionized the genre, both in visual experimentation (including montage-like page layouts) and story subjects.

 Some of these artists such as Keiko Takemiya and Moto Hagio wrote stories featuring young gay male lovers involved in tragic relationships.
 These stories proved immensely popular and gave birth to the yaoi genre, still very popular.
 (Keiko Takemiya later made the popular sci-fi Toward the Terra.)

 Since then, girl comics have been a flourishing scene, which, in general, has both been created and read by women, has had a notable part of the market, and, as manga is becoming increasingly popular abroad, more and more is making an impact on Western countries.